techyporcupine/nixos-config/readme.md

 Beryllium is a VM on my Proxmox VE device, and serves as the source of all my main self-hosted applications.
 Runs NixOS Unstable (which doesn't go well sometimes).
 Most services are behind Traefik with SSL certs.

 ### Helium
-Helium is take two on a Dell Wyse 5070 thin client with a Pentium J5005 and 8GB of DDR4.
+Helium is take two on a Dell Wyse 5070 thin client with a Pentium J5005 and 8GB of DDR4, running on NixOS Stable.
+Scheduled to autoupgrade every month.
 It is quite overpowered for what it needs to do, but it is a Restic backup server, located off-site, recieving backups from Beryllium.
 It has a 1TB Toshiba external USB drive, and boots off the 16GB of internal eMMC.

 ### Heliumold
 Was my first take on Helium, the off-site backup server using a Raspberry Pi 4, but after just a couple days the SD card got corrupted and it stopped booting, and I couldn't get it to boot from USB for the life of me, so now Helium takes over that role.